olliethomas/thesis/_sources/content/10_annual_review/2021/structure.md

-This chapter consists of the paper ["An Algorithmic Framework for Positive Action"](../../03_identifying/intro.md), submitted to Data Mining and Knowledge Discovery Special issue on Bias and Fairness in AI.[^dami2021]
+This chapter consists of the paper ["An Algorithmic Framework for Positive Action"](../../03_identifying/intro.md), submitted to Data Mining and Knowledge Discovery Special issue on Bias and Fairness in AI.[^dami2021] A shorter version is also under review at the inaugural ACM conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO).

 In this work I try to determine, at inference time, individuals who are at risk of receiving a biased decision.
 I do this using a relaxed form of Counterfactual Fairness.